sonu4sam/text_to_video-blackbox-/docs/system_design.md

 ```

 ## Anything UNCLEAR:

 The requirement is clear to me.
+Furthur clarifications: --> To be continued